juliawang105/learn-it/README.md

 ```

 ### Deck Studying
 Users can study decks by going through the cards and rating how well they knows the answers for each card.
 The scores update live via the progress bar and that displays the most current mastery score percentages.
-Scores are unique to user and deck and scores update according to specific cards.
-Percentages for the scores are calculated based on total number of cards per deck and the total number of points where 5 is the max per card.
+Scores are unique to user and deck, and they update according to specific cards.
+Percentages for the scores are calculated based on total number of cards per deck, and each card has the maximum of 5 points.
 Here are the backend and frontend codes that displays score updates.

 ![study](https://i.pinimg.com/originals/0f/6f/85/0f6f8505ab6dccc6fa177a46f1c6c43d.gif)
 ```javascript